 - Florida Safe Families Network (FSFN) exploration

 - Searching for priors and their analysis

 - Criminal history analysis

 - Effective communication with community partners

 - Development of shelter petitions

 - Efficient analysis writing

 - Development of safety plans

 - Accurate completion of home studies

 - Interviewing techniques

-- · Family Functioning Assessment (FFA) writing for sufficiency
+- Family Functioning Assessment (FFA) writing for sufficiency

 Trainings sessions are organized for small, interactive groups to keep everyone focused and learning.
-In this supportive and trusting environment, CPIs have the opportunity to ask questions about any aspect of their current cases and also voice any frustrations they have about challenges they are facing in their work.
+In this supportive and trusting environment, CPIs can ask questions about any aspect of their current cases and voice any frustrations they have about challenges they are facing in their work.